microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-bookmark.md

 ## Known issues

-Sorting, aggregation, and pagination are not supported for bookmark searches.
+- Sorting, aggregation and pagination are not supported for bookmark searches.
+- Do not support combination search with other entity types.

 ## Next steps